 The small diameter of this material's fibers supports its ability to create extremely compact, dense material, resulting in fewer gaps for air passage.
 The result is an extremely warm substance, which, despite its warmth capabilities, thermoregulates and breathes extraordinarily well, making cashmere an excellent choice for multiple seasons.

 Individuals who prefer to wear non-animal products may prefer a plant-based material.
 Cotton provides similar benefits as wool, which comes from sheep, and cashmere harvested from goats.
 Cotton is great for wicking away moisture, allows your skin to breathe, and helps regulate temperature as well.

 Other Ways to Warm Feet

-If you’re opposed to the idea of wearing them to bed, there are other ways to warm your feet.
-A warm bath is one of the best ways to accomplish this.
+There are other ways to warm your feet for those who aren't thrilled at the idea of wearing socks to bed.
+A warm bath is a great way to get your body toasty warm before bed.
 Not only is it relaxing, but it warms your entire body, promoting circulation and relaxation.

 Hot Water Bottle

 One of our favorite things about a hot water bottle is that it can heat your feet, but you don't have to continue feeling hot as the bottle cools.
 After all, that's a top complaint among sock wearers.
 They feel cozy when they first go to bed but may end up feeling too hot in the middle of the night.

 Heating pads are excellent for creating a wonderfully warm bed.
 However, we don't recommend leaving the heating pad on during the entire night, as it can burn you if you're exposed to it for too long.
 Instead, warm it up before going to bed, switch it off, and you can still fall asleep cozy and comfortable.